Faculty and Staff

 JoAnn is immediate past president of Delta Sigma Rho-Tau Kappa Alpha, the national Forensics Honorary, and sits on the Board of Trustees for the American Forensics Association National Individual Events Tournament.

-Melissa Groover Jones, Program Coordinator
+Melissa Groover Jones, Assistant Director

 Melissa Groover Jones received her M.B.A. with a specialization in Human Resources from the New York Institute of Technology in 2009.
 In 2013, Melissa received her J.D. from the University of Mississippi School of Law and is admitted to the Mississippi Bar.
 Melissa spent time in private practice as well as in the corporate arena as In-House Counsel.
 She joined the Trent Lott Leadership Institute in 2017.